Sneed-Group/Poodletooth-iLand/README.md

-# Poodletooth i-Land
+# Poodletooth Island
- Poodletooth i-Land - open sourced and free to use.
+Poodletooth Island - open sourced and free to use.

 ##Tired of waiting for a release?
 Great news!
 Poodletooth iLand is now available to the public on Github!